ccamel/awesome-ccamel/README.md

 - [semi-technologies/weaviate](https://github.com/semi-technologies/weaviate) - Weaviate is an open source vector search engine that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
 - [seznam/slo-exporter](https://github.com/seznam/slo-exporter) - Slo-exporter computes standardized SLI and SLO metrics based on events coming from various data sources.
 - [sge-network/sge](https://github.com/sge-network/sge) -
+- [shentufoundation/shentu](https://github.com/shentufoundation/shentu) - A Cross-chain Protocol with Security Scoring and Decentralized Reimbursements for Building Secure dApps and Blockchains
 - [shijuvar/go-distributed-sys](https://github.com/shijuvar/go-distributed-sys) - An example for building event-driven distributed systems and microservices in Go with NATS JetStream, gRPC and CockroachDB
 - [shurcooL/graphql](https://github.com/shurcooL/graphql) - Package graphql provides a GraphQL client implementation.
 - [siderolabs/conform](https://github.com/siderolabs/conform) - Policy enforcement for your pipelines.